• Skip to main content

 Benefits of cauliflower

-Like other cruciferous vegetables, cauliflower is chock full of cancer-fighting phytochemicals.
-It’s an excellent source of vitamin C, which we all need to get plenty of during the winter season.
+Like other cruciferous vegetables, cauliflower is chock full of glucosinolates, the compounds that might help reduce the risk of certain types of cancer.
+It’s an excellent source of vitamin C, which we all need daily and especially during the winter season to support immune health.

 Plus, it’s a good source of folate which may help with heart health and is especially important for proper tissue growth and development.